Is This a Lucrative Business From Your Basement?

 Make sure you have a shade canopy.
 Customers strolling around the market to buy fresh produce will appreciate your shady location and nicely packaged microgreens.

-Have handouts (say 5″ x 2.5″) that are easy to slip into a purse or pocket, with an eye-catching picture, your farm logo, contact information and a short list of the products you grow.
+Have handouts ( 5″x 2.5″) that are easy to slip into a purse or pocket, with an eye-catching picture, your farm logo, and a list of varieties you grow.

 What’s Involved in Set-up?